befelix/SafeMDP/README.md

 # Usage

+The documentation of the library is available on <a href="http://safemdp.readthedocs.io/en/latest/" target="_blank">Read the Docs</a>

 The file `examples/sample.py` implements a simple examples that samples a random world from a Gaussian process and shows exploration results.

 The code for the experiments in the paper can be found in the `examples/mars/` directory.